 Complicating matters is the fact that the Brooklyn Heights Promenade is perched atop the BQE’s triple-cantilever section.
 The 1,825-foot esplanade, with sweeping views of Manhattan and the East River, is structurally connected to the roadway, so any changes that happen to the BQE inevitably extend to the promenade, which has become a sort of communal backyard for Brooklyn Heights.

-The chorus of community, preservationist, and urban planners’ concerns has coalesced in the form of an alternative proposal put forward by the Brooklyn Heights Association, a prominent voice in the neighborhood, and a bold plan put forward by Comptroller Scott Stringer’s office, who suggested converting part of the triple cantilever into a truck-only road with the middle level transformed into a High Line-esque linear park.
+The chorus of community, preservationist, and urban planners’ concerns has coalesced in the form of an alternative proposal put forward by the Brooklyn Heights Association, a prominent voice in the neighborhood; a bold plan put forward by Comptroller Scott Stringer’s office, who suggests converting part of the triple cantilever into a truck-only road with another level transformed into a High Line-esque linear park; and a blockbuster vision put forward by famed architecture firm Bjarke Ingels Group that would transplant the expressway entirely and build over it with up to tens acres of new parkland.

 The Department of Transportation’s proposals